riyaverma11/ConcertTracker/README.md

 ## Demo Video
-Here's a link to our demo: https://youtu.be/xmlC_8SovZc
+Link to our demo: https://youtu.be/xmlC_8SovZc

 ## Features of our app